-- (1) Patronizing prostitution is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Enhanced penalties.
-In addition to the general penalty enhancements under this title, the penalty classification of this offense is increased by one class when the actor is reckless as to the fact that the person patronized is under 18 years of age. - (d) Definitions.
-The terms "knowingly" and "reckless" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "sexual act," and "sexual contact" have the meanings specified in RCC § 22E-701.
+- (1) Patronizing prostitution is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Penalty enhancements.
+The penalty classification of this offense is increased by one class when the actor: - (A)Is reckless as to the fact that the person patronized is under 18 years of age, or, in fact, the person patronized is under 12 years of age; or - (B) Is reckless as to the fact that the person patronized is: - (i) Incapable of appraising the nature of the sexual act or sexual contact or of understanding the right to give or withhold consent to the sexual act or sexual contact, either due to a drug, intoxicant, or other substance, or, due to an intellectual, developmental, or mental disability or mental illness when the actor has no similarly serious disability or illness; or - (ii) Incapable of communicating willingness or unwillingness to engage in the sexual act or sexual contact. - (d) Definitions.
+The terms "knowingly" and "reckless" have the meanings specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "consent," "sexual act," and "sexual contact" have the meanings specified in RCC § 22E-701.